-Unless you direct us not to, we may release protected health information to people - such as family members or close personal friends - who are helping to care for you or helping to pay your medical bills.
-Additionally, we may disclose information to a patient representative with the lawful authority to make health care decisions for you.
-Parents and legal guardians are generally the patient representatives for minors, except when minors are permitted by law to act on their own behalf and make their own medical decisions under certain circumstances.
+Individuals involved in your care or payment for your care: Unless you decline, we may release protected health information to people such as family members, relatives or close personal friends who are helping to care for you or pay your medical bills.
+Additionally, we may disclose information to a patient representative.
+If a person has the authority under the law to make health care decisions for you, we will treat that patient representative the same way we would treat you with respect to your protected health information.
+Parents and legal guardians are generally patient representatives for minors unless the minors are permitted by law to act on their own behalf and make their own medical decisions in certain circumstances.
 If you do not want protected health information about you released to those involved in your care, please notify us.